alexk99/the_router/bras/subsriber_management_eng.md

 ## PBR Radius attributes

-THE_ROUTER_VSA_PBR attribute configures PBR mechanism for a subsriber.
+THE_ROUTER_VSA_PBR attribute configures PBR mechanism for a subscriber.
-Depending on the attribute value subscriber id is added or deleted from the table for unauthorised subscribers.
+Depending on the attribute value subscriber id is added or deleted from the table for unauthorized subscribers.
-Attribure value 1 is used for addations, 2 for deletions.
+Attribute value 1 is used for additions, 2 for deletions.
-Names of the tables used as tables storing unauthorised subscriber id are defined in the configuration file:
+Names of the tables used as tables storing unauthorized subscriber id are defined in the configuration file:

 	subsc u32set init <IP_TABLE_NAME> <L2_TABLE_NAME>